COSC3020/graph-search-kkrweb/README.md

 The primary work occurs in the `findPath_2` function, which implements the breadth first search functionality.

 The function processes nodes in queue order.

-Alongside this, the traversal path is built utilizing parent pointers.
+Alongside this, the traversal path is built utilizing parent pointers, via `parents`.

 Considering vertices, `findPath_2` processes each vertex exactly once when it is dequeued.